cloud36/causalcuriosity/mmm_carryover_and_shape_effects.md

 ### Simulation

 Next we move onto simulation.
-Simulation is always important when when looking to extract causality from observational studies.
+Simulation is always important when looking to extract causality from observational studies.
 This way we know the ground truth and how far off our models predictions are.

 **Simulated Dataset**

 * Two Years of Sales Data
 * Three Marketing Channels
     * Media variables are generated by adding white noise to a sinusoidal seasonality with one year as a period;
-    * Scaled between 0 and 1 for convinence.
+    * Scaled between 0 and 1 for convenience.
 * One Control Variable (Price)
     * Price is generated via an AR(1) series.